Elizabeth Melas Apologizes About False Allegation Against Bigwig Investors Widow Using Estate Like Piggy Bank.

 In total, Carol McFadden was wrongly accused of draining $2.9 million from the estate in the past five years.
 Lesley “Topsy” Taylor — Melas’ mom and George McFadden’s first wife stated.
 “Carol has done a remarkable job, onward!”

-- Topsy Taylor apologizes to Carol McFadden (carolmcfadden402.wordpress.com)
+- Melas apologized to the NY Time about Carol McFadden (carolmcfadden402.wordpress.com)

-- Barbara McFadden, Carol McFadden and Elizabeth Melas (mcfadfam.wordpress.com)
+- Mary McFadden, Carol McFadden, Elizabeth Melas (carolmcfaddendogwalkers.wordpress.com)

 - The Philadelphia Courts – Carol McFadden, Alexander McFadden, John McFadden (caroloils.wordpress.com)